ChantalDesrochers/webComsPlay/README.md

 - completely overwrite existing styling and create my own stylesheet
 - apply a theme to only the custom element itself
 - apply a theme to an entire area (which includes the custom element itself)
-- tweak internal styles within the custom element
+- tweak individual items within the custom element itself

 ## Getting Started